RetireFinderRetireFinder

 Costa RicaTerritorialNo — 100% exempt0%Pensionado/Rentista: all foreign income exempt

-Lowest local tax burden for US retirees: Panama, Costa Rica, Malaysia, and the Philippines impose zero local tax on US-source retirement income.
+Lowest local tax burden overall: Panama, Costa Rica, Malaysia, and the Philippines impose zero local tax on foreign-source retirement income, regardless of nationality.
 However, tax treatment is only one factor — healthcare quality, political stability, visa ease, and cost of living should carry equal weight in your decision.
 A zero-tax country with limited healthcare infrastructure (Cambodia) may cost more in practice than a higher-tax country with excellent public healthcare (Portugal, Spain).

 Italy’s 7% flat-tax program applies for a maximum of 10 years and only in designated municipalities in southern Italy (Sicily, Sardinia, Calabria, Puglia, Campania, Basilicata, Molise, Abruzzo) with populations under 20,000.
 It covers foreign pension income, Social Security, and investment income.
 Eligibility requires transferring tax residence to a qualifying municipality and not having been an Italian tax resident in the 5 preceding years.
 Consult an Italian tax advisor to confirm your municipality qualifies and the program is still accepting new applicants.